Foxy-Skew/ServerUtilPlugin/README.md

 # ServerUtilPlugin
-A plugin for my personal minecraft server.  :)
+A plugin for my personal minecraft server :)